 If the examiner gives you an instruction which you are unsure about, ask them to repeat it.

-The practical now includes a section called independent driving.
+The practical test now includes a section called independent driving.
 Its aim is to assess a candidates ability to make their own decisions whilst driving.
 For a detailed description see our independent driving page.

 Serious Driving Faults - is when a potentially dangerous incident occurs, when the candidate reveals a recurring driving fault or fails to perform a reversing manoeuvre correctly.
 Receive a serious fault and you fail the practical test.